 Improved patient experience

 Reducing the margin of error in coding and billing also helps patients focus on recovery rather than worrying about their insurance.
 In addition, faster record turnover and flow of information between providers lead to better care, especially when urgency is essential.
 Medical facilities can achieve these benefits by deploying RPA-based medical coding to enhance patient experience.

 Medical coding automation step by step

 Despite a relatively low technological barrier to entry of robotic process automation solutions, they are still sophisticated technology.
 RPA implementation is a complex process that’s best done one step at a time.

 No two organizations are ever the same.
 That’s why research always precedes the implementation of RPA solutions.
 At this stage, the implementation partners like Flobotics audit and analyze currently used systems, evaluate existing workflows and data structure, define KPIs, and identify high-impact automation candidates.

 We set objectives for each process and plan a schedule at this stage.
-Usually, we start from relatively easy tasks to automate; this way, any blockers are discovered and can be managed faster, so they don’t stand in the way of more complicated processes later on.
+Usually, we start from relatively easy tasks to automate; this way, any blockers are discovered and can be managed faster, so they don’t stand in the form of more complicated processes later on.